 No food may be taken from the Dining Hall.
 Our no-limits policy provides you with plenty to eat while you are in the Dining Hall.

-After dining, return china to the dish room and leave your table and chair clean in consideration of others.
+After dining, return dinner ware to the dish room and leave your table and chair clean in consideration of others.